 For much of Anderson & Vreeland’s 56-year history advances in our industry occurred gradually.
 There was time to consider, accept, and adapt to emerging technologies and new ways of thinking.
-But now, like much of life, the pace of change has become frenetic, forcing adoption of new ideas, equipment and processes.
+But now, like much of life, the pace of change has become frenetic, forcing the adoption of new ideas, equipment, and processes.

 At A&V we look at change as an opportunity to make strategic moves that can foster growth and success.
 Change is part of an ongoing conversation we have with all our customers and is part of the relentless energy that drives our industry forward.
 Within this, two advances are especially important.

 First are operational advantages for flexo workflows.
 For example, the new Flint nyloflex® Xpress Thermal Plate Processor leverages the positive interaction of a processor, plates, and developer that are designed to work together.
 This raises the bar on thermal plate quality, and reduces operating cost and maintenance requirements.
 Then there are the innovations from Hybrid Software, GMG Color, and Measure Color, which provide proofing and color management in ways that have never been done before.
 Together, these companies deliver practical, functional changes that can go right to the bottom line.

 Second is the shift to digital printing.
 Inkjet printing has improved dramatically in just a couple of years and our customers are asking us how to know when it makes sense for their business.
 To be honest, there is not always an easy answer, but we believe making the shift to digital label production is critical for many converters.
 And so is selecting the right press.